-The exit process begins with writing up a handover document, a final interview and returning of properties.
+The exit process begins with writing up a handover document, a final interview, completing any required documentation and returning of properties.
 The final interview with the supervisor/s involves reflections from the interns’ experience at the Centre and their main learning points.
 The handover document is to capture ongoing tasks to ensure a smooth transition and continuity across all Asia Centre projects.
 Any documentation needed by an intern’s university will also be discussed and addressed during this period.

 Asia Centre’s Internship Programme offers a well-rounded experience in human rights.
 Interns are assured of good mentorship and guidance in the implementation of projects and exposed to diverse tasks in communication, marketing, research and partnership development thereby giving them a strong professional foundation.